Heavy fighting rocks Libyan capital as rival militia battle

 Toyota trucks mounted with anti-aircraft guns arrived in several parts of Tripoli, opening fire as they tried to storm the eastern Suq al-Juma district, witnesses said.
 Panicked diners ran for cover, while drivers abandoned their cars.

-Rival militiamen fought back, firing rocket-propelled grenades (RPGs) from a bridge.
+Rival militiamen fired rocket-propelled grenades (RPGs) at the attackers from a bridge, witnesses said.
 Heavy shooting could be also heard in at least three other districts close to the foreign ministry, state television building and embassies.
+Gunmen were seen loading anti-aircraft guns mounted on trucks near the ministry.

 The conflict started on Tuesday when rival gunmen battled for almost four hours.
-Three people were wounded and one, a leader of a Misrata militia, later died - prompting the revenge attack as news of his death spread on Facebook.
+Three people were wounded and one, a leader of a Misrata militia, later died - prompting the revenge attack as news of his death spread on Facebook, the source said.

 A militia on government payroll had initially arrested the driver of a car without number plates and detained him briefly in a security office in Suq al-Juma.
 He later came back with friends in armed militia cars, triggering clashes.